What is the fundamental issue?

 Investor Visa Legislation

 The EB-5 Investor Visa Regional Center Program is a longstanding pilot program administered by the U.S. Citizenship and Immigration Service.
 The regional centers and the traditional EB-5 visa process provide foreign nationals with the means to obtain a U.S. permanent residence visa after 5 years by investing a minimum of $500,000 or $1 million respectively and creating or preserving 10 or more American jobs.
-While the traditional EB-5 program is permanently authorized, the regional center program is a pilot that needs to be reauthorized in September 2017.
+While the traditional EB-5 program is permanently authorized, the regional center program is a pilot that needs to be reauthorized.
+The most recent reauthorization extended the program until November 21, 2019.

 Bills have routinely been introduced in recent years to make changes to the regional center program to address criticisms of the program, but little progress has been made.
 As the program has grown in visibility due to press coverage of its role in large scale development projects in major urban markets and questionable marketing efforts abroad, critics have become more vocal.
-In January 2017, Senators Grassley (R-IA) and Feinstein (D-A),respectively the Chair and Ranking Member of the Senate Judiciary Committee, have introduced S. 232, a bill that terminate the EB-5 regional center program and reallocate the its visas to the other employment-based visa classifications.
+In January 2017, Senators Grassley (R-IA) and Feinstein (D-A),respectively the Chair and Ranking Member of the Senate Judiciary Committee, introduced S. 232, a bill that would have terminated the EB-5 regional center program and reallocated its visas to the other employment-based visa classifications.
+Most recently, on September 24, 2019, Senator Chuck Grassley (R-IA) and Senator Patrick Leahy (D-VT) introduced the EB-5 Reform and Integrity Act of 2019, which includes reform and long-term reauthorization of the the EB-5 Regional Center Program.
 There are also currently ongoing discussions with other Senate offices on their efforts to develop reforms that could garner the necessary support.

 NAR will continue to work in coalition with other organizations and Hill offices to reauthorize the program.